elGreato/savvy/README.md

 ## Analysis
 ### Scenario

 Savvy is an online service where that students can use for module management.
-FHNW students can go to savvy.io ( for example) and choose what topics they want to take, calculate their points and post their thoughts about a specific topic.
+FHNW students can go to savvy-fhnw.herokuapp.com and choose what topics they want to take, calculate their points and post their thoughts about a specific topic.
 Other users can like this post to make it reach to the top of a specific topic or to the bottom.

 ### Requirements